 A squash merge, true to its name, creates a single commit on the base branch with all changes from the feature branch combined and the commit description edited at the squash time.

 Squash commits may be useful for times when feature branch commits are poorly described or contain code in the form that may get in the way of future investigations if preserved in individual commits on the base branch.

 For example, backup-style commits may not compile or work in any consistent way that can be tested, so if they are merged or rebased on the base branch, they may interfere with running bisect on the base branch.

 Some meaningless commit messages, such as "addressed code review comments", will not break anything, but will force people to have a look at the code when looking at the revision log because the commit subject says nothing about the change.

-Unstructured commits are also harder review because there is no common logic in each commit and reviewers have to juggle commit selection in a way that produces a meaningful change and when new commits appear, they cannot just review all commits since the last review and instead have to repeat that exercise in finding a new range of commits.
+Unstructured commits in the feature branch are also harder to review because there is no common logic in each commit and reviewers have to juggle commit selection in a way that produces a meaningful change and when new commits appear, they cannot just review all commits since the last review and instead have to repeat that exercise in finding a new range of commits.

 Large features that change a lot of existing code can still be reviewed as individual commits while they are on a feature branch, but after commits are squashed, those descriptions will be lumped together and it will make it harder to understand affected code when doing historical digging because there will be no implied association between combined commit descriptions and groups of changes that used to be in commits.

 Merging a feature branch with commits that link to different issues via a squash merge would pile up all different issues in a squash commit description.
 That would be a bad thing to have any way you look at it because one commit will be linked to multiple issues and there will be no way to logically attribute code changes to issues.